siimon/prom-client/README.md

 undesirable.
 To solve this, you can aggregate all of the workers' metrics in the master process.
 See `example/cluster.js` for an example.

 Default metrics use sensible aggregation methods.
+(Note, however, that the event loop lag mean and percentiles are averaged, which is not perfectly accurate.)
 Custom metrics are summed across workers by default.
 To use a different aggregation method, set the `aggregator` property in the metric config to one of 'sum', 'first', 'min', 'max', 'average' or 'omit'.
 (See `lib/metrics/version.js` for an example.)

 If you need to expose metrics about an individual worker, you can include a value that is unique to the worker (such as the worker ID or process ID) in a